whrit/traderbots/README.md

 ![](Images/LightLastWindow.png)

 ### More Predictions Button
-- Green represents an `ACCURATE` prediction, or a positive portfolio return whereas red represents the opposite, `INACCURATE`.
 - The x-axis shows integers with a negative sign preceding it. `-1` means yesterday, `-4` means 4 days ago, `-20` means 20 days ago, etc.
+- Green represents an `ACCURATE` prediction by the bot on that specific day, or a positive portfolio return, whereas red represents the opposite, `INACCURATE`.

 ![](Images/TslaStlPredictionsPlot.png)